 Collaborate with Flourish to help draft and approve any adaptations made to the standard program materials on behalf of our unique considerations, before our interns receive Flourish’s orientation to the program.

-Provide an Intern Job Description and offer position (4 days / 28-32 hours per week) for the role specified in that Intern Job Description.
+Provide an Intern Position Description and offer position (4 days / 28-32 hours per week) for the role specified in that Intern Position Description.

-* Funding for intern pay ($15.00/hr) will be arranged with an additional agreement between Worksite Partner and Missouri Job Center (COPIC).
-Flourish will facilitate this arrangement.

-Assist interns with completing pre-employment requirements, in collaboration with Flourish staff.
+Assist interns with completing pre-internship requirements, in collaboration with Flourish staff.

-Provide our intern(s) with an effective onboarding during their first week of employment and coordinate at least one additional professional development opportunity for our intern(s) on-site.
+Provide our intern(s) with an effective onboarding during their first week of internship and coordinate at least one additional professional development opportunity for our intern(s) on-site.

 Recruit employees to serve as volunteer mentors for our interns and ensure they complete program training and reporting requirements.
 Worksite Partner is encouraged to provide supplementary training for mentors in addition to the training they will receive from Flourish.

-Ensure staff who are managing and mentoring intern(s) will complete Flourish’s training requirements and attend the internship kick-off meeting before interns begin their employment.
+Ensure staff who are managing and mentoring intern(s) will complete Flourish’s training requirements and attend the internship kick-off meeting before interns begin their internship.

 Ensure Intern Managers provide interns with 1:1 and/or group supervision at regular intervals for check-ins and feedback, and that they complete evaluation and feedback surveys initiated by Flourish.